About Corn Dip

 We’ve had turkey and stuffing for dinner for the past few days (no judging!) and the laziness in me loves all these easy meals.

-So when The Husband told me we were going to have the neighbors over for a puppy play date, I had a bit of a dilemma:
+So when an old friend of mine told me we were going to have the neighbors over for a puppy play date, I had a bit of a dilemma:

 What could I whip together that wouldn’t add to the pile of to the leftovers we still had yet to conquer?